DEGAS 2

 DEGAS 2 User's Manual

 NOTE: The reader is strongly encouraged to read the manual online as a PDF file.
 In general, however, the PDF file will be more up-to-date than the other versions.
 The HTML version is generated from the TeX source using TTH.
-If the equations in the HTML file are unintelligible, refer to the "Browser Problems" section of the TTH manual.
+If the equations in the HTML file are unintelligible, refer to this section of the TTH web page.
 Also, check that the browser is using "Western (ISO-8859-1)" encoding.

 Source Code